johnhofstadter/WifiUtilsKotlin/README.md

 # WifiUtilsKotlin
-Wrapper of WifiUtils library in Kotlin, adding suspend support
+Wrapper of WifiUtils library in Kotlin, adding coroutines support